simplocms/docs/docs/core/middleware.md

 First SIMPLO CMS middleware is `UserLocale`.
 This middleware is responsible for setting locale for user, but it works only when user is authenticated, because user cannot set his default locale when he is not authenticated.
-This middleware is only in middleware groups (specifically in `web` and `api`) and developer cannot use it as a named middleware.
+This middleware is only in middleware groups (specifically in `web` and `api`) and developer cannot use it as a named middleware out of the box.

 In middleware groups, you can also find `RedirectIfNotAdmin` middleware, what is special middleware for only SIMPLO CMS.
 How this class name indicates, `RedirectIfNotAdmin` middleware check if user is administrator and if his account is already enabled.
 This middleware is part of `api` middleware group only, but you can find it also between route middlewares.
-It means that developers can define this middleware on some routes in application and ensure only permit access for administrators.
+It means that developers can define this middleware on some custom routes in application and ensure only permit access for administrators.

 Next middleware, what is also defined in middleware group, is `ApiEndPoint`.
 It is middleware, what helps to developers with making correct api routes and set for these api routes `application/json` header.
 This middleware is also part of